cmkushnir/NMSModBuilder/readme.md

   - Optionally specify a custom install location via the command-line to have a toolbar button added for it.
 - View MBINCompiler | libMBIN Enums, Classes, Fields.
 - Select NMS language to view all language ID's and their localized values.
+- Search for DDS image paths, in the game pak files, using wildcards
 - View all substances, products, and technologies - ID, icon, localized names.
 - View all refiner and cooking recipes - ID's, icons, localized names.
 - Auto-generates list of conflicts between PCBANKS/MODS/*.pak files.